G-M-Kim/Capstone_prj1_2023/README.md

 after you compile, you can use these codes to simulate this modules : vvp ./test gtkwave test.vcd

+or, you can just open the gtkw file we've made to check the operation.

 ### Project ended on June 2023. ###